Vouni: The Palace

-As mentioned earlier, below the temple there is a building complex called the palace.
-The palace’s stone walls consist of the local limestone of the Vouni rock itself, as well as a light-green homogeneous limestone from Paradisotissa, 1.5 kilometers northwest of Vouni.
-It seems like the foundation was built of stone and then the upper walls of mud-brick, although some rooms are built entirely of stone.
+Below the temple there is a building complex called the palace.
+The palace's stone walls consist of the local limestone of the Vouni rock itself, as well as a light-green homogeneous limestone from Paradisotissa, 1.5 km northwest of Vouni.
+It seems the foundation was built of stone and then the upper walls of mud-brick, although some rooms are built entirely of stone.

 Martin Gjerstad, Lazaros and the column head no. 290.
 Vouni.
 Galini.

 The palace courtyard had columns to support the roof of the peristyle around the central court as well as the other walls with open fronts.
-The preserved fragments of the columns are made of hard limestone of the Vouni rock with stylobates of rectangular slabs of Paradisotissa limestone.
+The preserved fragments of the columns are made of the hard limestone of the Vouni rock with stylobates of rectangular slabs of Paradisotissa limestone.
 The columns are of two types.
-Type 1 has a cylindrical shaft meanwhile type 2 has the shape of an ellipse.
+Type 1 has a cylindrical shaft, while type 2 has the shape of an ellipse.
 One capital is preserved.
 This capital has the shape of a Cypriote variety of the Egyptian Hathor capital with a female head sculptured in relief on two sides.
 She wears rosette earrings and her head is crowned by an arch-shaped diadem.
 Above her head is a small edifice with an open gate on the façade and a niche with a uraeus in the middle.

 The excavators found multiple stairs made of stone blocks that led both to the upper story and the ground floor of the palace.
 Some stairs were probably made of wood as well.
 A hearth used for cooking was found on the lower earth floor.
 The hearth was surrounded by a semicircle made of stones blackened by fire.
 Further, they found a layer of carbonized matter and ash.

 The large stairs of the Vouni palace.